Intercollegiate Ethics Bowlsm Competitions

 If you are paying by credit card, you may use our online payment portal.
 Please, click the here to access our online payment portal.

-If you prefer to pay by check or electronic transfer, please fill in the appropriate form and email, fax or mail it to the APPE Offices (see contact information at the bottom of this page.)
+If you prefer to pay by check or electronic transfer, please fill in the Regional Team Fee Form and email, fax or mail it to the APPE Offices (see contact information at the bottom of this page.)
 We accept pdfs, scanned and faxed forms.
 Please, contact the APPE office for additional information regarding electronic transfer.
 Please, mail your checks with your form to the APPE office at the address listed at the bottom of this webpage.

 Credit card transactions will no longer be handled by phone, fax or mail.
 Please, use the online payment portal.